Gersonzao/USERCSS/README.md

 # UserCSS
-This is a collection of black themes for multiple pages made for whoever uses the latest version of [Firefox](https://www.mozilla.org/firefox/download/thanks/) (Release channel) and [Stylus](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/) (updated from the [AMO (Mozilla Add-ons)](https://addons.mozilla.org/en-GB/firefox/)).
+This is a collection of black themes for multiple pages made for whoever uses the latest version of [Firefox Extended Support Release](https://www.mozilla.org/en-GB/firefox/all/#product-desktop-esr) (Release channel) and [Stylus](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/) (updated from the [AMO (Mozilla Add-ons)](https://addons.mozilla.org/en-GB/firefox/)).
 It also contains [fixes](#fixes) for very specific things

 ## UserCSS on other platforms:
 To be filled